jboss-developer/jboss-eap-quickstarts/websocket-endpoint/README.md

 What is it?
 -----------

-The `websocket-endpoint` quickstart demonstrates how to use the Java API for WebSockets to create server endpoints.
+The `websocket-endpoint` quickstart demonstrates how to use Java API for WebSockets to create server endpoints in Red Hat JBoss Enterprise Application Platform.

-The `BidWebSocketEndpoint` provides the WebSocket endpoint that receives `Message` instances from clients or browsers and replies with the current `Bidding` instance.
+The `BidWebSocketEndpoint` provides the WebSocket endpoint that receives `Message` instances from clients/browsers and replies with the current `Bidding` instance.
 The conversion from JSON content to the specific instances are made by `MessageDecoder` and `BiddingEncode` classes.

 Every update made on the `Bidding` are immediately propagated to all opened WebSocket sessions without any browser submission or AJAX polling mechanism.